robertocuervot/LPS-UWB/M5AtomMatrix/README.md

+# M5AtomMatrix

-This folder contains the Arduino scripts used to program the M5 Atom Matrix together with the UWB module.
+This folder contains the **Arduino scripts** used to program the M5 Atom Matrix together with the UWB module.

 ## Getting Started